BabakHeyrat/Election_Analysis/README.md

   ![variable](/Resources/variable.png)

-  As you can see in the above screenshot, the file_to_load variable can be redefined to reference any other data set; guaranteeing ease of use in swapping in and out of voting results from future elections.
-Granted, the csv file should be formatted in a manner in which the various rows function still refer to the same headers.
+  As you can see in the above screenshot, the file_to_load variable can be redefined to reference any other data set; guaranteeing ease of use in swapping in and out voting results from future elections.
+Granted, the csv file should be formatted in a manner in which the various rows functions still refer to the same headers.